LifeLock vs. Experian: Compared & Reviewed

 It essentially matches what you’ll find with other big names in identity protection, like IdentityForce.

 Notably, LifeLock does increase its insurance coverage with its family plans.
-They, like Aura, offer $1 million per adult.
+They offer $1 million per adult.
 However, as we’ll discuss shortly, this increase in coverage comes at a very high cost.

 This was another difficult area to judge.
 Both services have their pros and cons.
-I chose Experian IdentityWorks because they offer more flexible family plans at a better price point.
-However, LifeLock offers some high-end features for families that are worth discussing.
+I chose LifeLock because they offer more flexible family plans at a better price point.
+However, Experian offers some high-end features for families that are worth discussing.

-With Experian IdentityWorks, you have choices.
+With Experian, you have choices.
 You can sign up as a single adult and cover up to ten kids, making it a fantastic choice for single parents.

 Alternatively, you can sign up as a family with two adults and up to ten kids.